Yijunmaverick/GenerativeFaceCompletion/README.md

 ## Training
 - Follow the [DCGAN](https://github.com/soumith/dcgan.torch) framework to prepare the CelebA dataset for training.
 The only differece is that the face we cropped is of size 128.
 Please modify their [crop_celebA.lua](https://github.com/soumith/dcgan.torch/blob/master/data/crop_celebA.lua) file.

-- Download our face parsing model [Model_parsing](https://drive.google.com/open?id=0B8_MZ8a8aoSeaXlUR296TzM2NW8) and put it under ./matlab/FaceCompletion_training/model/
+- Download our face parsing model [Model_parsing](https://drive.google.com/open?id=0B8_MZ8a8aoSeaXlUR296TzM2NW8) and put it under ./matlab/FaceCompletion_training/model/ folder.

 - We provide an initial [model](https://drive.google.com/open?id=0B8_MZ8a8aoSeWWtldlhXSjdydVk) that is only trained with the reconstruction loss, as a good start point for the subsequent GAN training.
-Please download it and put it under ./matlab/FaceCompletion_training/model/
+Please download it and put it under ./matlab/FaceCompletion_training/model/ folder.

-- Run ./matlab/FaceCompletion_training/demo_GFC_training.m
+- Run ./matlab/FaceCompletion_training/demo_GFC_training.m for training.

 ## Testing
-- Download our face completion model [Model_G](https://drive.google.com/open?id=0B8_MZ8a8aoSeQlNwY2pkRkVIVmM) and put it under ./matlab/FaceCompletion_testing/model/
+- Download our face completion model [Model_G](https://drive.google.com/open?id=0B8_MZ8a8aoSeQlNwY2pkRkVIVmM) and put it under ./matlab/FaceCompletion_testing/model/ folder.
-- Run ./matlab/FaceCompletion_testing/demo_face128.m
+- Run ./matlab/FaceCompletion_testing/demo_face128.m for completion.

 ## Citation
 ```